-Families can apply for up to $2,000 (up to $3,000 if the grant would benefit a family with members affected by multiple disabilities, at least one family member with autism).
+Families can apply for up to $2,000 per dependent (sibling).
+If applying for multiple dependents, at least one dependent must carry and autism diagnosis.
+Proof diagnosis is required and must be uploaded.
 Only one program or service per individual will be reviewed and considered.

 Proof of Service or Purchase of Goods: